w3c/distributed-tracing-wg/CONTRIBUTING.md

 - [Trace Context](https://github.com/w3c/trace-context)
 - [Correlation Context](https://github.com/w3c/correlation-context)

+## Interacting with the working group

+The working group encourages all forms of contribution and questions.
+If you have a question, please open an issue on Github in the specification repository.

 ## Meetings
 In order to provide equitable rights to all members, the following process will be followed: